pact2023/pact2023.github.io/attend/vienna.md

 The conference venue is within walking distance of the city center.

-There are tram and bus stops, as well as a local rail (Schnellbahn) station close to the conference venue.
+There are tram and bus stops, as well as a local rail (Schnellbahn, or S-Bahn) station close to the conference venue.

+You can buy tickets for the public transportion at the vending machines located at the ÖBB S-Bahn train station Rennweg next to the conference venue:
+* Bottom left: Choose *city tickets and more*
+* Choose *Vienna - city tickets - for trips in Vienna*
+* If you **only** want to go to Schwedenplatz then choose *VOR One-Way Ticket Vienna* (EUR 2.40) \\
+    There are also options for 24h, or 48h, or 72h tickets.

+At other places, e.g. metro station Schwedenplatz, you can find ticket vending machines from Wiener Linien.
+* Press *Start*
+* Bottom left: Choose *english*
+* Choose *1 trip at the full price* (EUR 2.40) \\
+    Here you also have the options for 24h, or 48h, or 72h tickets.

 ## From and To the Airport